 Flying into the Salt Lake International Airport may be cheaper than flying into one of the closer airports, which will give you more gas money to spend on the 6.5-hour drive from Salt Lake to Yelllowstone.

 There are two ways you can go from Salt Lake City.
 You can go through Cache Valley and hit up Bear Lake or you can follow I-15 through Northern Utah and over the Idaho border.
 Either route will bring you to Pocatello, ID where you can visit the Lava Hot Springs.
-When you get to Idaho Falls, you can choose to keep going Northwest on US-20 E to West Yellowstone, MT or you can go through Wyoming to Jackson where you can visit the Grand Teton and head on to Yellowstone through the South Entrance.
+When you get to Idaho Falls, you can choose to keep going Northwest on US-20 E to West Yellowstone, MT or you can go through Wyoming to Jackson where you can visit Grand Teton and head on to Yellowstone through the South Entrance.

 California to Yellowstone:

-No matter where you are located in California, you will want to start in the Yosemite National Park.
+No matter where you are located in California, you will want to start in Yosemite National Park.
 Yosemite is 12.5 hours from Yellowstone.

 From Yosemite National Park, you will drive through Lake Tahoe, Nevada’s deserts, Pocatello, ID all the way to Jackson, WY.
-Visit the Grand Teton while you are in Jackson and then head to Yellowstone through the South Entrance.
+Visit Grand Teton while you are in Jackson and then head to Yellowstone through the South Entrance.